wonderflow/nise_bosh/README.md

 ## What's this?

 Nise BOSH is a lightweight BOSH emulator.
-You can easily install multiple BOSH packages on your servers by Nise BOSH commands.
+You can easily install multiple BOSH packages on your servers with Nise BOSH commands.
 'Nise' means 'Pseudo' in Japanese.

-## QUick Links
+## Quick Links

 * [Cloud Foundry v2 installer with Nise BOSH](https://github.com/yudai/cf_nise_installer)
   * One liner CF installer for both local machines and Vagrant